Cyan903/Userscripts/README.md

 ![code-style](https://img.shields.io/badge/code_style-prettier-ff69b4.svg) ![last-commit](https://img.shields.io/github/last-commit/cyan903/userscripts) ![repo-size](https://img.shields.io/github/repo-size/cyan903/userscripts)

 Collection of userscripts I've written over time.
-Most of these are made to run using [Tampermonkey](https://www.tampermonkey.net/), but shouldn't have issues running on other userscript managers.
-Currently I've written **eight** scripts for **six** websites.
+Most of these scripts are tested using [Tampermonkey](https://www.tampermonkey.net) but shouldn't have issues on other userscript managers.
 Scripts can be found in the `/scripts` directory.

 ### Install